codinglead/codinglead.github.io/_posts/2020-03-23-changing-the-type-of-a-value-coercion-in-javascript-coercion-in-javascript.md

 var implicit = x + ""; // "42"
 ```

-The <span class="highlight__code">String()</span> object wrapper was used to 42 explicitly to a string.
+The <span class="highlight__code">String()</span> object wrapper was used to change 42 type explicitly to a string.

-To change 42 implicitly to a string we added a double quote to the number.
+To change 42 type implicitly to a string we added a double quote to the number.

 ## == vs ===